MP Estate Planning UK

 Choosing the Right Solicitor

-Finding a solicitor who knows trust law and divorce is essential.
-Here are important things to look for:
+Finding a solicitor with expertise in both trust law and family law is essential.
+Here are the key things to look for:

 Modifications to Trusts After Divorce